mahlenmorris/VCVRack/README.md

 Unlike BASIC and many other languages, there is no need to set the size of the array before using it (i.e, there is no DIM() statement.)

+There are also arrays of strings, see [Text Functions](#text-functions) for details.

 ### IF Statements (Conditional Behavior)
 There are four kinds of IF statements: